What is MaxDiff analysis?

 Before explaining how to use MaxDiff questions, you must get acquainted with the standard terms of the MaxDiff analysis question.

 - Attribute: It is an individual statement that researchers like to rank.

 - Set: It is a group of attributes.
-Researchers have the liberty to determine the size and number of attributes in a set that will be displayed to the respondents.
+Researchers have the liberty to determine the size and number of characteristics in a set displayed to the MaxDiff respondents.

-In a maxdiff survey, a set of attributes are shown to the respondents, and are asked to choose the ‘most’ and ‘least’ items in the attributes.
+In MaxDiff surveys, researchers display a set of attributes and ask respondents to choose the ‘most’ and ‘least’ items in the features.

-Here is a maxdiff example created using QuestionPro's online survey platform.
-In the adjoining steps you will understand how to use a maxdiff question in your online survey.
+Here is a MaxDiff example created using our online survey platform.
+In the adjoining steps, you will understand how to use a MaxDiff question in your online survey.